 Lastly, if you make these bliss balls I would love to hear from you.
 You can either leave a comment and/or give this recipe a rating!
 If you do make this recipe, please tag me on Instagram!
 It really makes my day when I see your creations of my recipes.

 - Pinch of sea salt

-- Desiccated/shredded coconut (for coating the bliss balls)
+- ¼ cup shredded coconut or desiccated coconut (for coating the bliss balls)